List of government-owned companies: Japan

-Japan Post was reorganized into Japan Post Group in 2007 as a material step of the postal privatization.
+Japan Post was reorganized into Japan Post Group in 2007 as a material step of the Japanese postal service privatization.
 It ceased to be wholly owned by the government on November 4, 2015 when the government listed 11% of its holdings on the Tokyo Stock Exchange.
 Parts of the Japan Railways Group (JR) were formerly owned by the government.
-The Electric Power Development Co., Limited was also state-owned before being privatized.
+J-Power was also state-owned before being privatized.